whatisnuclear/website/thorium-myths.md

 low/zero fabrication cost, low fissile requirement, low excess reactivity (since you refuel online) [6]

-The attributes that come from choosing the Th-U fuel cycle over the U-Pu cycle include: the possibility of thermal breeding (as demonstrated in the Shippingport LWR), the reduced production of minor actinides (see Misconception #5), allowing nuclear waste to be safer without aggressive reprocessing, and the ability to use the Thorium mineral base instead of the Uranium minerals (useful if your country has Th but no U. See Misconception #4).
+The attributes that come from choosing the Th-U fuel cycle over the U-Pu cycle include: the possibility of slow-neutron (thermal) breeding (as demonstrated in the Shippingport LWR), the reduced production of minor actinides (see Misconception #5), allowing nuclear waste to be safer without aggressive reprocessing, and the ability to use the Thorium mineral base instead of the Uranium minerals (useful if your country has Th but no U. See Misconception #4).
 <hr/>

 # Disclaimer